What are Wyoming Surety Bonds?

 Types of Bonds:

-The four main types of Wyoming surety bonds are contract, commercial, fidelity, and court.
+The four main types of bonds are… Contract, Commercial, Fidelity, and Court.
 A few examples of bonds specific to Wyoming that may not be required in other states include the bond for non-resident employers, bonds for work in certain towns and cities of Wyoming, and bonds for day laborer companies employing day laborers performing work in Wyoming.
 In most states, all state-specific bonds fall under the four main categories above.

 Wyoming contract bonds are a type of surety that ensure the obligations of a construction contract will be met while performing work in Wyoming.
 These are usually common to the construction industry.